kailash-manasarovar/forgivenet-suite/developer-docs/docs/prerequisites.md

 !!! warning
     * Local set up instructions are not yet complete.
-    * Please use the [Goerli testnet](/goerli/prerequisites) instructions for now.
+    * Please use the [Goerli testnet](/goerli/prerequisites) instructions or Sepolia in the same way.
+Check the notes on the [home page](/) for Sepolia contract addresses.
-    * Feel free to use Sepolia.

 You will need the following: